Crystal Meth Addiction Signs and Symptoms: What To Look For?

 By using crystal meth, ice, chalk, or crystal, the user makes changes to his central nervous system.
 The stimulant’s effects usually last between six and eight hours, but in some cases, it can affect the user for up to 24 hours.

 Almost every crystal meth user develops a strong desire to continue using from the get-go.
 The National Institute on Drug Abuse (NIDA) states that methamphetamine is a highly addictive stimulant.
 It creates many withdrawal symptoms the moment someone stops using it.
 These can include severe depression, anxiety, psychosis, fatigue and intense cravings.

 Crystal Meth Addiction Signs and Symptoms

-No matter which route of administration you use it, a meth user will experience a swift onset of the effects.
-If it worries you that a loved one might be abusing meth, look out for the following crystal meth addiction signs and symptoms:
+No matter which route of administration was chosen, a meth user will experience a swift onset of the effects.
+If someone is abusing meth, look out for the following crystal meth addiction signs and symptoms: